 Nothing like the development which has taken place in Kings Cross is evident here, but if you leave the towpath by the steps and walk over Ben Jonson Road Bridge you will see the remaining cast iron wall plates, which were used to secure wrought iron bars that ran across the gas works coal store.
 Boats would unload coal from the canal into the store and such was the pressure on the brickwork that the bars and plates were fitted to stop the walls bulging (7).Turn right at the end of the wall and you will see two boards by the side of the canal.
 These give information about the gas works and near the end of a winding path that leads off through the estate you will find two more.
 These stand by four column bases that mark the point where one of the gasholders once stood (8).

 The canal now swerves to the right, dictating the curve of a row of terrace houses.
 The tall chimney hard by the towpath was built to serve one of the tunnels that fed into Joseph Bazalgette's Northern Outfall Sewer, constructed to carry London sewage away to the east.
-The canal is a little wider at this point and this seems to encourage the growth of various types of plants (10).
+The canal is a little wider at this point and this seems to encourage the growth of various types of plants (11).
 At certain times of the year tangential light from the afternoon sun may illuminate the under water world where shoals of small fish nibble away at banks and strands of submerged green weed that respond gently to the slow current or the displacement of a passing hull.
-Ghostly scraps of metal trash might also be seen occasionally (11).
-Once shiny and new these items are now casually discarded, forlorn and forgotten.
-Just a pity the owner couldn’t be bothered to dispose of them properly.

 Bethnal Green to Limehouse